irs1318dev/irs-viz-demo/README.md

 7. Install all required dependencies.
   * Navigate to the root folder of the repository that you cloned in step #3 in Mac *Terminal* or *VS Code*
   * Run `pdm install`

+  ## Running the Demo Application
+1. Activate that virtual environemnt that PDM just created.
+  * From the repository root folder, run `.\.venv\Scripts\activate.ps1 `
+    (Windows) or `source .venv\bin\activate` (Mac or Linux).
+2. Run the command `viz-demo`.
+  * Find the URL for the web application in the program output.
+Paste it into a web browser.